 The highest point in Africa is Mount Kilimanjaro in Tanzania at 5895 meters high.
 The lowest point is Lake Asal in Djibouti at 153 meters below sea level.

-The largest country in Africa is Sudan, the smallest is The Seychelles.
-The most populated country is Nigeria and the largest city is Cairo in Egypt.
+The largest country in Africa is Algeria, the smallest is the Seychelles.
+The most populated country is Nigeria.

 Africa is rich with varied wildlife including elephants, penguins, lions, cheetahs, seals, giraffes, gorillas, crocodiles, and hippos.